Workday/emotion-workshop/README.md

 ### You will learn...

 - Emotion!
+- why CSS in JS is ready for mainstream development
+- how to convert traditional stylesheets to CSS in JS
 - more CSS than you already know (probably)
-- why CSS in JS is ready for mainstream development

 ### Along the way, you will pickup...

+- greater comfort with component composition in general
 - React best practices
-- great comfort with component composition in general
+- nothing but function components powered by Hooks
 - some awesome pro tips
+- a love of no semi-colons

 We _love_ questions, so please be brave and speak up!
 We'll do our best to create question asking opportunities.
 If you have trouble with wording your question, flag one of the instructors or teaching assistants and we'll help!